cedricbahirwe/wakanda/README.md

 # wakanda
-A Simple MobilePayment App UI
+A  Clone User interface improvement concept of the `Nokanda` app , A Simple USSD Mobile App.